MimmyJau/mimmyjau.github.io/src/pages/posts/til-allowputascreate.md

 pubDate: "2023-07-31"
 author: "MimmyJau"
 description: "Understanding a custom mixin that lets PUT requests create new records"
-tags: ["source code", "design patterns", "drf", "python",  "learning in public", "TIL"]
+tags: ["python", "drf", "source code", "design patterns", "learning in public", "TIL"]
 ---

 DRF doesn't allow PUT-as-create by default, which is in violation of the [HTTP RFC](https://stackoverflow.com/a/59171818).
 Luckily, there is a [`AllowPUTAsCreateMixin`](https://gist.github.com/tomchristie/a2ace4577eff2c603b1b) by Tom Christie (creator of DRF) to implement this behaviour.
 Here's the code: